MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Set-MgEducationClassAssignmentUpResourceFolder.md

 The teacher determines the resources to upload in the assignment's folder.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Set-MgBetaEducationClassAssignmentUpResourceFolder](/powershell/module/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentUpResourceFolder?view=graph-powershell-beta)

 ## SYNTAX

 ### Set (Default)